Can I register for a course if I am an international student?

 Does this course prepare for a certification?

 Yes, this course prepares you to sit for the Mediation and Arbitration Certification Exam.
-At the conclusion of the three course course, students may elect to sit for the Mediators Without Borders Professional Certification Exam.
+At the conclusion of this three-part course, students may elect to sit for the Mediators Without Borders Professional Certification Exam.
 This exam has been created by the Mediators Without Borders team with the assistance of the Center for Educational Measurement.